Chipdelmal/PixArt-Beads/README.md

 chmod +x main.sh
 ```

-And then run the script as follows:
+And then run it as follows:

 ```bash
 ./main.sh $PTH $IMG $DWN $UPS $DBG